 <p class=MsoListParagraphCxSpFirst style=’text-indent:-18.0pt’><span style=’font-family:Symbol’>�<span style=’font:7.0pt “Times New Roman”‘> </span></span>Apples</p>

-And if you tick the option to remove formatting you will be left with this very clean code:
+If you just paste content from the MS Word test file into Visual Editor and choose to keep formatting you will be left with this very clean code:

 What is the best way to convert Word to HTML?

-I want an online tool that will quickly convert my text or documents to clean HTML
+I want an online tool that will quickly convert my text or single documents to clean HTML:

-For users who need more, our Pro version is only $5 a month and gives you the ability to upload Word, PDF and other file types and have them converted to HTML.
-You also have the ability to save your files, create templates, and more cleanup tools.
+For users who need more, our WordToHTML.net Pro version is only $10 a month and gives you the ability to upload Word (DOCX/DOC), PDF, and other file types and have them converted to HTML.
+You also have the ability to save your files, create conversion templates, and more cleanup features.
 You can try the Pro version for free.

-I need a Windows application to convert my word files to HTML
+I need a Windows application to convert lots of Word or PDF files to HTML:

 We have a Windows desktop product called Doc Converter Pro.
-It is the easy way for you to convert your Word, PDF and other files formats to HTML.
+It is an easy way for you to convert your Word, PDF, and other file formats to HTML.
 You can convert one file or batch convert hundreds of files in one go.
 You can also create your own custom templates to give you full control over your conversions.

 The advantage of a desktop application is it will be faster if you are converting lots of files also it is a good option if your files are private as nothing will leave your system.

 No problem.
-We have a Web API version of Doc Converter Pro.
+We have a Web API version of Doc Converter Pro Online.
 With a few lines of code, we take all the hard work out of converting your documents.
 Try our free trial here…

 We are here to help…